-Gross profit for the year of \$72.5m was up 24.6% on the prior year.
-The FY21 gross profit of \$58.2m included JobKeeper receipts of \$8.1m.
-Excluding JobKeeper gross profit was up 44.7% and gross margins were 13.1% in 2022 compared to 13.5% in the prior year.
+Gross profit for the year of \$76.3m was up on the prior year gross profit of \$72.5m.
+Gross margins increased from 13.1% in FY22 to 16.4% in the current year due to solid project performances and successful close-outs of major resources projects.